TheOdinProject/top-meta/Moderation_Matrix.md

   - Repeated random nonsensical messages (copypasta)
 - Doxxing (Rule 7)

+Zaps expire at a rate of 1 per week.

 Repeated offenses with unexpired "zaps" increase to the next penalty tier.
 E.g. The second time a user is warned about unsolicited pings or DMs, they earn 5 zaps instead of 2, making them 3 zaps away from a ban.

+This is not a comprehensive list and zaps are at the discretion of the moderation team.
+Please DM @ModMail if you would like to discuss this matrix or any moderation activity (whether you are on the receiving end or not).